BreakingPlaid/ChatBots/README.md

 # ChatBots
-(Yes, Breaking Plaid let an LLM write this entry— it's on brand 🤖)
+(Yes, Breaking Plaid let an LLM write this README— it's on brand 🤖)

 Welcome!
 This repository contains various projects focused on AI, automation, and chatbot development.
 Below, you’ll find a quick overview of the types of technologies and ideas explored in this folder.